Five keys to fostering healthy creative relationships

 Creative people explore ideas, identify and solve problems, take risks, and expand the scope of what is possible.
-They are less self-interested and are more willing to engage and take a stronger interest in their own life.
+They are less self-interested and more willing to engage and take a more vital interest in their own lives.

 Bubbling with creative energy, you are passionately alive.

-Yet, much of society operates in a command and control environment.
-I ask, you do.
+Yet, much of society operates in a command-and-control environment.
+I ask you to do.
 Conditional relationships rule the day.
-Society isn’t fostering healthy creative relationships, it is attempting to dictate and control your behavior.
+Culture isn’t fostering healthy creative relationships; it is attempting to dictate and control your behavior.

 Is that how you want to live your life?

 Me neither.
-The only thing we can control is how we choose to show up and act.
+We can only control how we choose to show up and act.
 We have no one to blame.
-We are responsible for our own actions and behavior.
+We are responsible for our actions and behavior.
 We choose to store or release our creative energy.
 We choose to be creative or not.

 Five keys to fostering healthy creative relationships.

-- Freedom is control over our personal autonomy.
-Over control stifles our creative juices.
+- Freedom is control over our autonomy.
+Overcontrol stifles our creative juices.
 People are more creative for others than they are for themselves.
-Give them permission to freely contribute in their own unique way.
-Help them feel they can work outside the scope of what’s asked of them, and think for themselves.
-Focus less on how things are done and more on outcome.
+Permit them to contribute in their unique way freely.
+Help them feel they can work outside the scope of what’s asked of them and think for themselves.
+Focus less on how things are done and more on the outcome.
 Set people free, and you will set yourself free.

 - Friendlies encourage the quality of interaction over fierce competition.
-Create an environment where people support and add to each other’s contribution.
-Build interpersonal relationships that transcend an us versus them mentality.
-Reward collaboration over credit taking.
+Create an environment where people support and add to each other’s contributions.
+Build interpersonal relationships that transcend an us versus them mentality—reward collaboration over credit taking.
 Allow people to fail and to admit they don’t know what they don’t know.
-Encourage them to ask for help.
+Please encourage them to ask for help.
 Listen to their questions or concerns.
 Help them find the answers they seek.
 Curiously explore together.
 Be friendly.

-- Fun is playful behavior sparks our senses.
-We feel, taste, smell, imagine, hear, and follow the bliss of the moment.
+- Fun is playful behavior that sparks our senses.
+We feel, taste, smell, imagine, hear, and follow the moment’s bliss.
 When we play…we prioritize every moment through curiosity, spontaneous adventure, and the value it will add to the fun factor.
-Fun reduces over inhibitions and raises our resistance to control.
-Life is suddenly less serious.
+Fun reduces over-inhibitions and raises our resistance to control.
+Life is suddenly less severe.
 Are we having fun yet?